-(1) Information at significant transactions

-- (A) Financing provided to others: Please refer to Attachment 1. - (B) Endorsement/Guarantees provided to others: Please refer to Attachment 2. - (C) Securities on held at the end of the period: Please refer to Attachment 3. - (D) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - (E) Acquisition of individual property with amount exceeding NT\$300 million or 20 percent of the capital stcok: None. - (F) Disposition of property for amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (G) Related parties transactions for purchases and sales amount exceeding NT\$100 million or 20 percent of the capital stock: Please refer to attachment 4. - (H) Receivables from related parties with amount exceeding NT\$100 million or20 percent of the capital stock: None. - (I) Derivatives transactions: None. - (J) Others: The business relationships and important transactions between the parent company and the subsidiaries, and among subsidiaries, along with their respective amounts are detailed in Attachment 5.

-(2) Information on investees

-(A) Information about the investee company that direct or indirect has significant influence or control over the investee company: Please refer to Attachment 6 and 7.
+- (1) Information at significant transactions - (A) Financing provided to others: Please refer to Attachment 1. - (B) Endorsement/Guarantees provided to others: Please refer to Attachment 2. - (C) Securities on held at the end of the period : Please refer to Attachment 3. - (D) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - (E) Acquisition of individual property with amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (F) Disposition of property for amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (G) Related parties transactions for purchases and sales amount exceeding NT\$100 million or 20 percent of the capital stock: Please refer to attachment 4. - (H) Receivables from related parties with amount exceeding NT\$100 million or 20 percent of the capital stock: None. - (I) Derivatives transactions: None. - (J) Others: The business relationships and important transactions between the parent company and the subsidiaries, and among subsidiaries, along with their respective amounts are detailed in Attachment 5. - (2) Information on investees - (A) Information about the investee company that direct or indirect has significant influence or control over the investee company: Please refer to Attachment 6 and 7. - (B) Information of significant transaction within the investee company of which that has significant influence or control over the investee company, directly or indirectly : - (a) Financing provided to others: Please refer to Attachment 1. - (b) Endorsement/Guarantees provided to others: None.